Anthony Roberson

-Anthony Roberson (born February 14, 1983) is an American professional basketball player who is currently a free agent.
-Roberson played college basketball for the University of Florida, and signed with the NBA's Memphis Grizzlies as an undrafted free agent in 2005.
+Anthony Roberson (born February 14, 1983) is an American former professional basketball player.
+Roberson played college basketball for the Florida Gators, and signed with the NBA's Memphis Grizzlies as an undrafted free agent in 2005.

-Early years
+Early life

 Roberson was born in Saginaw, Michigan.
 He attended Saginaw High School, where he played high school basketball for the Saginaw Trojans and was recognized as a Parade magazine high school All-American as a senior.
 Roberson was recruited by the University of Florida, Duke University, Michigan State University and the University of Michigan, after averaging 24 points per game as a high school junior.
 He ultimately chose to attend Florida.

 College career

 Roberson accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Billy Donovan's Florida Gators men's basketball team from 2003 to 2005.
 He chose to forgo his final year of NCAA eligibility and left school after his third college season to enter the NBA Draft.